umappp

 double umappp::Options::learning_rate = 1 |

 Initial learning rate used in the gradient descent.
-Larger values can improve the speed of convergence but at the cost of stability.
+Larger values can accelerate convergence but at the risk of skipping over suitable local optima.

 double umappp::Options::local_connectivity = 1 |

-The number of nearest neighbors that are assumed to be always connected, with maximum membership confidence.
+Number of nearest neighbors that are assumed to be always connected, with maximum membership confidence.
 Larger values increase the connectivity of the embedding and reduce the focus on local structure.
-This may be a fractional number of neighbors.
+This may be a fractional number of neighbors, in which case interpolation is performed when computing the membership confidence.

 double umappp::Options::min_dist = 0.1 |

 Minimum distance between observations in the final low-dimensional embedding.
-Smaller values will increase local clustering while larger values favor a more even distribution of points throughout the low-dimensional space.
-This is interpreted relative to the spread of points in Options::spread
+Smaller values will increase local clustering while larger values favor a more even distribution of observations throughout the low-dimensional space.
+This is interpreted relative to Options::spread

 double umappp::Options::mix_ratio = 1 |

-Mixing ratio to use when combining fuzzy sets.
-This symmetrizes the sets by ensuring that the confidence of point \(A\) belonging to point \(B\)'s set is the same as the confidence of \(B\) belonging to \(A\)'s set.
+Mixing ratio in \([0, 1]\) when combining fuzzy sets.
+This symmetrizes the sets so that the confidence of observation \(A\) belonging to observation \(B\)'s set is the same as that of \(B\) belonging to \(A\)'s set.
 A mixing ratio of 1 will take the union of confidences, a ratio of 0 will take the intersection, and intermediate values will interpolate between them.
-Larger values (up to 1) favor connectivity and more global structure.
+Larger values favor connectivity and more global structure.

 double umappp::Options::negative_sample_rate = 5 |

 Number of epochs for the gradient descent, i.e., optimization iterations.
-Larger values improve accuracy at the cost of computational work.
-If the requested number of epochs is negative, a value is automatically chosen based on the size of the dataset:
+Larger values improve accuracy at the cost of increased compute time.
+If no value is provided, one is automatically chosen based on the size of the dataset:

 int umappp::Options::num_neighbors = 15 |

 Number of neighbors to use to define the fuzzy sets.
-Larger values improve connectivity and favor preservation of global structure, at the cost of increased computational work.
+Larger values improve connectivity and favor preservation of global structure, at the cost of increased compute time.
 This argument is only used in certain initialize()

 overloads that perform identification of the nearest neighbors.